afrancoto/WebMenu/README.md

 USE:
 ----
 A new menu called "Web" will show up on Rhythmbox Menu Bar.
+Its entries are also available in the context menu!
 You can also use the keyboard shortcuts.

 CHANGELOG:
 ---------
+Version 0.9:
+- Bug fixed: no more warning messages at start [thanks asermax]
+- Added context menu [thanks fossfreedom, asermax]

 Version 0.8:
 - Bug fixed: now when no song is playing, the menu items are disabled
 - The 'All' menu options now opens only the activated websites